benanthoney-97/dialogue-widget/llamaparse/June-24-Examiner-Report.md

 Support your views with detailed reference to the whole text.
 (15)

-beginning of the

-In this extract the writer successfully creates strong feelings of tension.
+Student response: In the beginning of this extract the writer successfully creates strong feelings of tension.
 She does this by giving not much information.
 For example at the very beginning she says 'I ran out'.
 This short sentence purposefully lacks information to make the reader question as to why Hester is doing this.
 As the extract progresses, tension is built further as the writer reveals that Hester's 'poor little darling must be frightened and perished'.
 This effectively makes the reader feel tense as they question what has happened for the little girl to have got into a situation as dangerous as this one sounds.

 As the extract continues, the author successfully creates a strong feeling of sympathy for Hester.
 She does this by clearly showing Hester's reaction to Rosamond looking 'as if she had been dead'.
 The text says that Hester is 'blinded by tears'.
 This purposefully creates a strong feeling of sympathy as the reader understands how deeply upset she is that her 'little lady' is in a bad way.

-  34
+Page 34

 ---